- Platforms: Desktop

 FAQs

-Why is my 3D embed not adhering to my Viewer Size settings?
+Why is my 3D embed not respecting my Viewer Size settings?

 If your 3D embed is not loading responsively or is not respecting the aspect ratio you selected when you published it (a telltale sign is an unusually small Viewer height), your website may be to blame.